By Cat, Dec 2007 (Photo, right from Wikimedia Commons)

-- Heat oven to 375°F. Roast prepped lemon slices about 20 minutes, until they begin to brown around the edges, watching them carefully, as they burn quickly.
-Remove from the oven and set aside.
+- Roast prepped lemon slices in preheated oven about 20 minutes, until they begin to brown around the edges, watching them carefully, as they burn quickly.
+Remove from oven and set aside.

 - Cook spinach: While lemons are roasting, heat dry skillet or saucier.
 Add spinach leaves and cook over high heat, tossing until wilted, about 2 minutes.
 Transfer spinach to a strainer and press out the liquid.

 - Wipe out the skillet and heat 2 Tbsp of the olive oil.
 Add bread crumbs and cook over moderate heat, stirring, until toasted, 2 minutes.
 Add the wilted spinach, season with salt and pepper, and cook 2 minute more.
 Set aside.

 - Cook chicken: In skillet (or chicken fryer for larger batches), heat ¼ cup of oil over medium-high heat.
 Cook dusted chicken, turning once, until golden, about 6 minutes total.
 Cover with splatter screen to reduce splattering.

 - Optional: if using pasta or gnocchi, cook in boiling water according to instructions on package, but removing from cooking water before done; reserve cooking water.

 - Finish: While chicken cooks, slice the olives and combine with capers.
 Add to chicken with stock and wine (if using); bring to a boil.
 Cook until reduced by about two-thirds, about 5 minutes.
 Add roasted lemons, butter and parsley; add cooked pasta (if using) and toss; add some of the reserved pasta cooking water if mixture is too dry.
 Season to taste with salt & pepper; simmer just until chicken is cooked through, about 1 minute.